2600hz/slate/source/index.md

 language_tabs:
   - curl: cURL
-  - asciiart: ASCII Art
+  - asciidoc: ASCII Art
-  - php: PHP SDK
+  - php: PHP

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>